Prince Charles To Attend D-Day Ceremony in France

 The irony of this resolution however, is that it appears that there was never any suggestion that the Queen would attend the anniversary, but the intention was always that Charles would go!
 HM has only attended the 50th and 60th anniversaries to date, not the 55th…

 It is expected that the Queen will spend Saturday at the Epsom Derby, as is her tradition.
-She is the head of Britain’s Armed Forces.Filed under British Royals
+She is the head of Britain’s Armed Forces.Filed under The United Kingdom

-Tagged Anniversary, D-Day, Elizabeth II, France, President Obama, President Sarkozy, Prime Minister Brown, The Prince of Wales, World War II.
+Tagged Anniversary, D-Day, Elizabeth II of the United Kingdom, France, President Obama of the United States, President Sarkozy of France, Prime Minister Brown of the United Kingdom, The Prince of Wales, World War II.